 A home in Mumbai close to the airport, large enough to accommodate individual personalities and distinct interests and with that inescapable sense of home.
 For a couple always on the move—Joseph Radhik and Devika Narain found the ideal apartment to embark on their journey together as newlyweds

-When Joseph Radhik and Devika Narain decided to buy their first home together, there was no large-scale search involved for the perfect apartment in the Maximum City.
-“Jo drew a circle around the airport and said you can pick any place in this area,” says Narain.
+When Joseph Radhik and Devika Narain were looking for their first home together, there was no large-scale search involved for the perfect apartment in the Maximum City.
+“Joe drew a circle around the airport and said you can pick any place in this area,” says Narain.
 Radhik is arguably one of the busiest wedding photographers in the country: from Anushka Sharma to Priyanka Chopra, his company Stories in Motion is behind some of the most stunning celebrity (and non-celebrity) wedding photos.
 Narain runs her own high-profile wedding design company (Devika Narain and Company) and as fate would have it, the two met during a wedding they were working on together.
 “Between the two of us, we took over 100 flights last year, so living close to the airport makes a huge difference,” Radhik says about his decision to find a house that would make travel easy.
 As a result, they are now about 300 metres from the airport and can literally see the runway from their apartment window.

 Mix and Match

 Since much of their time is spent living out of suitcases, Radhik and Narain wanted a nice happy space to come back to.
 “There is nothing in this house that we don’t have a story or memory about,” Narain says.
 Post their own low-key wedding in 2017, the couple moved into this house after years of living alone as creative professionals.
 “We both had our own stuff that we had to bring into our new home together,” says Narain.
 And, as such things typically tend to be, their own stuff was vastly different from the other’s.